Sajji/Simple-Business-Term-Form/README.md

 ### 1. Collibra Workflow Deployment

-Ensure that the accompanying `propose.xml` BPMN process is fully deployed and activated inside your Collibra environment:
+Ensure that the accompanying `propose.bpmn` BPMN process is fully deployed and activated inside your Collibra environment:

 * **Process Name:** Must be exactly `Propose New Business Term` (or updated inside the JavaScript configuration constants).
 * **Target Domain:** By default, the workflow targets a specific intake vocabulary (`00000000-0000-0000-0000-000000006013`).
 Ensure this domain exists or update the UUID to point to your designated target community/domain.